marcoluzi/obsidian-synthwave/README.md

 ## Installation

-Once the PR is merged this theme will be available in the Obsidian theme library.
+This theme is available in the Obsidian theme library.
 If you want to install this theme manually please follow these steps:

 1. Click on the Settings symbol on the lower left side of Obsidian
 2. Click on the Appearance tab